tjparmen/Parmentier.-Current-Zoology-2023-/README Curr Zool.txt

 DATA & FILE OVERVIEW

-The data is stored in two.txt files
+The data is stored in two.txt files (the data is also available as supplementary material in the original publication: ESM3 - data.xlsx)

 no-choice experiment and behav.txt